cdelorme/dot-files/readme.md

 ## Installation

 The included `install` script is a bash script that will install the files.
 Simply execute it with `./install`.
+If you want the script to download your public keys from your github account simply run `./install username` where `username` is your github username.

 Executing as root or with sudo privileges will also throw a copy into `/etc/skel` if your system uses that directory, allowing all new users to take advantage of the same configuration.